noloverme/Information/README.md

 # Information
 Information on me

-❤ - He doesn't love anyone💔
+❤ - He doesn't love anyone 💔

 🧐 - Writes a mini code on Python and JavaScript

+🚩 - I'm from Russia 🇷🇺

 🌐 - My social>